 Mrs Adam (Tomato Class) & Mrs Mancey and Mrs Jordan (Grape Class) are your class teachers this year.
 This half term, your PE days are Tuesday and Wednesday.
 You will need to bring your reading log to school every day, making sure you read at least 5x a week.
 Homework will be handed out on a Thursday, to be marked together, as a class, on the following Tuesday.

-Spring 2 - Who's afraid of the big bad wolf?
+Summer 1 - Who's afraid of the big, bad wolf?

-The children discovered that The Big Bad Wolf has destroyed the Three Little Pigs’ homes and began to investigate the truth behind the story.
-Opportunities were given to them to look at things from different viewpoints and to develop an understanding that there are at least two sides to every story.
-Using a range of subjects and skills, children gathered evidence to consider whether the wolf was guilty or innocent.
-Speaking and listening skills featured highly in this topic as children had the opportunity to speak in both formal and informal discussion, supported through drama.
+During the topic, opportunities will be given to look at things from different viewpoints and to develop an understanding that there are at least two sides to every story.
+Using a range of subjects and skills, children will gather evidence to be able to consider whether the wolf is guilty or innocent.
+Speaking and listening skills feature highly in this topic as children have the opportunity to speak in both formal and informal discussion, supported through drama.

 To conclude our project, we will hold a court of law, where the wolf will be put on trial.
 The judge will listen to the evidence and come to a conclusion as to whether the wolf is sentenced as guilty or innocent.

 Summer 1 Overview

 Spring 2 - Are we nearly there yet?

 Throughout this topic, we will be geographers.
 We will learn about National Parks; What are they?
 Where they are?
 They will become tour guides for the Lake District and create a tourism poster that they will share with an audience.
 Linking back to the environment closer to home, the children will explore Brighton Hill and how the land is used.
 They will write persuasive arguments about why the green spaces should be protected.